themeblvd/theme-blvd-image-sizes/readme.txt

 1. Upload `theme-blvd-image-sizes` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to *Tools > TB Image Sizes* to use.
+3. Go to *Appearance > Theme Image Sizes* to use.

 == Screenshots ==

-1. Admin interface for plugin under *Tools > TB Image Sizes*.
+1. Admin interface for plugin under *Appearance > Theme Image Sizes*.

 == Changelog ==

 = 1.1.1 - 09/07/2015 =

+* Admin page moved to *Appearance > Theme Image Sizes*.

 = 1.1.0 - 05/29/2015 =